 After making solid perfume lockets last Valentine's Day, in my Etsy shop, I realized just how loved they are!
 At the time, I didn't know where to get lockets for a decent price that weren't made in China.
 This year I decided to do some searching to find a really amazing Etsy shop, located here in the US and in turn came across the CUTEST lockets in the Etsy shop, Valley Girl Designs!
 She ships in record time and has so many beautiful options, it doesn't really matter who you are shopping for, there is likely something there!
 Not only that, you are supporting handmade small businesses!

 DIY Solid Perfume

 To simplify this recipe, if you did not want to use more than one carrier oil, you could just simply use 1/4 cup oil to 1 Tbsp. beeswax.
-I like to combine oils to get just the right consistency, since some oils are really oily, while other are dry and will sink in faster.
+I like to combine oils to get just the right consistency, since some oils are really oily, while others are dry and will sink into the skin faster.

-- 3 Tbsp. grapeseed oil (you could substitute any carrier oil such as hemp seed, jojoba oil, sweet almond oil, olive oil, or even more coconut oil, if you wanted!)
+- 3 Tbsp. grapeseed oil (you could substitute any carrier oil such as hemp seed oil, jojoba oil, sweet almond oil, olive oil, or even more coconut oil if you wanted!)

 - 1 Tbsp. unrefined coconut oil (you could substitute any carrier oil here)

 - 60 drops essential oil - or use one of the essential oil blends below (for roughly a 4% dilution)